Apple's most common rejection motives

 The app has been rejected by Apple

-In case your app has been rejected, you should open a ticket to GoodBarber's Support and send our team all the information and screenshots provided by Apple in the Resolution Center.
+In case your app has been rejected, you should open a ticket to GoodBarber's Support and send our team all the information along with screenshots provided by Apple in the Resolution Center.

-Here is a non-exhaustive list of Apple's most common rejection motives, and how to make your app compliant before submitting it to Apple, or after a first rejection.
+Here is a non-exhaustive list of Apple's most common rejection motives, and some advice on how to make your app compliant before submitting it to Apple.

-If the app is made for a company or an organization, it should be subscribed as a Company/Organization, which is an option provided by Apple, and not under the name of a unique individual.
+If the app is made for a company or an organization, the Apple Developer account should be subscribed as a Company/Organization, which is an option provided by Apple, and not under the name of a single individual.

 In case you subscribed the wrong type of account by mistake, it is possible to change it.